 Not all education happens in the classroom.
 Certain lessons can only be learned through direct hands-on experiences outside of the classroom with real world experiences in the field.
 Internships and other field experiences give students the opportunity to connect one-on-one with faculty, fellow students, and other professionals.

 Internships and experiential learning programs provide a supervised period of practical work experience that helps students explore various career fields and learn to apply classroom principles to real-world situations.
 Students will acquire leadership and management skills, professional growth and personal fulfillment that can’t be gained in the classroom.

 Eligibility and requirements for internships and experiential learning vary by major.
 Credits are assigned on the basis of 40 hours per credit.
 Students can earn up to 9 credits per internship and 6 credits per experiential learning experience.

-To register for am internship or experiential learning for credit, a student must:
+To register for an internship or experiential learning for credit, a student must:

 - Download Experiential Learning Checklist (PDF)

 - Download the Experiential Learning / Internship Registration Form (PDF)

 - Obtain signatures from the faculty mentor, faculty adviser, employer and the Director of the Career Development Center

 - Submit the Experiential Learning/Internship Registration form to the Registrar’s Office before the work experience begins

 - Download and complete the Time Log (Excel Form) to the track hours for your work experience

 At the conclusion of the internship or experiential learning experience, all completed paperwork must be submitted to the faculty mentor including: